Blakkis/JaaGame_Beta/README.md

 Someone asked about the Day/Night cycle code so i made small example.
 See the daynightcycle.py(Download the test texture aswell or provide your own test texture(s))

+The entire Source code will be released when everything has been commented and a bit more modernized